FanaticPythoner/Finder/README.md

 # Installation : #
 To use Finder, create a folder where you want to install it.
 Then, copy Finder in that folder.
-Double click on Finder.exe and just follow simple steps on screen.
+Start Finder and just follow simple steps on screen.
 Enjoy finding anything you want.

 ### Note : ###
 If you want to copy system or hidden files, please launch an Administrator version of Finder.